TEALSK12/2nd-semester-introduction-to-computer-science/lesson_204_conditionals.md

 ##Learning Objectives
 Students will be able to...
-* Define and identify: evaluating, expressions, True, False
+* Define and identify: if, else, elif, flow of control
+* Create chaining if statements
+* Understand how conditional statements alter flow of control of the program
-* Evaluate a boolean expression
+*
-* Compose boolean expressions using and, or, not, <, >, ==

 ##Materials/Preperation
 * [Do Now Handout]